kubespaces-io/spacectl/README.md

 A command-line tool for managing Kubespaces resources including organizations, projects, and tenants.

+It will be available as a brew package.

 ## Features

 - **Authentication**: Login, register, and manage authentication tokens